openstack-archive/docs-specs/specs/queens/retention-policy.rst

 Work Items
 ----------

-* Restore the stable/mitaka version of the admin, cli, and user guides are published using series-specific URLs. (dhellmann)
+* Restore the stable/mitaka version of the admin, CLI, and user guides are published using series-specific URLs. (dhellmann)

   * Create a new ``stable/mitaka`` branch.